rafaelrlc/rafaelrlc/README.md

   ### About me:
 - Computer Science Student and Software Developer

-- Currently learning: Backend Development (Node.js) and improving my Typescript and CSS skills.
+- Currently learning: Backend Development with Java (Spring Boot).
-- Working with: React.js and Next.js.
+- Working with: React.js and TypeScript.

 ## 🛠 &nbsp;Skills